 - Good credit: Although lender requirements vary, in general, you’ll want to have a credit score in the mid-600s to qualify and a score above 700 to get the best interest rates and terms.
 Some lenders also require a higher credit score for higher loan amounts.

 - Low debt: Many home equity lenders require a debt-to-income ratio of 43 percent or below.
 This means your monthly debt payments make up no more than 43 percent of your gross monthly income.

 - Sufficient income: You need to prove you can repay your loan, although most lenders don’t disclose their income thresholds.

 - Reliable payment history: A long history of on-time payments on other bills can help you qualify for a home equity loan or a HELOC.
 A history of late payments makes it harder to qualify.

 Can you have a HELOC and a home equity loan?

 Lenders may also charge higher interest rates on additional loans or lines of credit, especially if you’re asking for a second loan from the same lender.
-As with any loan product, it’s best to shop around with a few lenders before accepting a loan offer to make sure you’re getting the best rate possible.

 Home equity loans and home equity lines of credit can allow you to borrow money against your home equity.
 But they’re not the same.
 Before you decide which option is best for you, consider the purpose of the funds, how much you need, and whether or not you’ll want to borrow more in the future.
 Once you make a decision, get your credit in good shape and shop around to secure the best rate.